DARPA-ASKEM/terarium/packages/client/hmi-client/README.md

 For debugging simply set up a breakpoint in the test and run the test in debug mode and the test will pause at that location.

-> Note that the timeouts will continue so tests may fail just sitting on a breakdown
+> Note that the timeouts will continue so tests may fail just sitting on a breakpoint

 #### Creating Tests